⚠️ Important Disclaimer

 State-by-State Equipment Requirements (Comparison Table)

 Equipment requirements for BLM camping are set by federal conduct rules, local supplementary rules, and temporary fire orders.
-(BLM, 2024b; eCFR, n.d.)
+Requirements can vary significantly by location and season.

 State Comparison Table